TIMESAT/TIMESAT_CLI/readme.md

 ## License & Attribution

-This repository contains two distinct components, each under a different license:
+This repository contains three distinct components, each under a different license:

-## License

-This project is distributed under a **dual licensing model**:

 - **Open Source License (GPLv3)**
   You may use, modify, and distribute this software under the terms of the GNU General Public License v3.0.